alexdwagner/jekyll-now/_posts/2016-10-14-Day-Five-at-SFPC.md

 Now to do some freelance work and then go home.

+One last thing to mention is that I met [Dan Shiffman](https://shiffman.net) today!
+He was recording a live stream tutorial for his [Coding Rainbow channel](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0ahUKEwihr9ni-N3PAhWGOz4KHd_OBDsQFggpMAA&url=http%3A%2F%2Fcodingrainbow.com%2F&usg=AFQjCNHdpl-aKFD2f8jMXWpwhpncDu1_zg&sig2=3qpFfzrilTCRPQoI-OuorQ&bvm=bv.135974163,d.cWw) on Youtube and he was nice enough to chat with us for 10 minutes or so.
+He will be here next Tuesday and said he would give us a tour of his video setup here at SFPC.

 ---

 **For lunch:** Salmon Teriyaki at Sushi West with Bryan and Ruby.
 We talked about Japan, possible projects we are considering, and weekend plans.